Noah2610/ShortStrokes/README.md

 * `~/.shortstrokes.yml`
 * `<PROJECT-ROOT>/config.yml`

-This is overwritten when using the --config option.
+You can define a custom config path with `--config`.
-A default config file is included with the project in ./config.yml.
+A default config file is included with the project in `./config.yml`.

 The configuration file consists of three sections:
 * 'config'
 		This section can contain all command-line options;